intellio/io-graph/packages/iograph_client/README.md

 # Microsoft Graph Python SDK
 Microsoft Graph Python SDK.
-Heavily influenced ny the official released SDK client by Microsoft, but better!
+Heavily influenced by the official released SDK client by Microsoft, but better!
+Main difference with the official package is using Pydantic models instead of dataclasses and use its powerful features e.g validation, serialisation, discrimination ...

 Quick Start: